smithlabcode/smithlab_cpp/README.md

 and hope to take care of each with separate issues on GitHub.
 The result should be less total code overall in smithlab_cpp.

-- `QualityScore.*pp` likely should be removed, as we only use sequencing quality scores in specific places, and in those places have chosen to re-implement anything that would be here.
 - `smithlab_os.*` Any use of character arrays should be replaced with strings for filenames.
 Implementation of many functions in the cpp file is sloppy.